 Where the design community meets.

-Joined about 10 years ago via an invitation from Allan G. Missy has invited Brent Jackson, Chris Frees, David Hoang, Jenna Ullrich, and 6 others, Lauren Kelly, Andy Santos-Johnson, Sara Shane, Justin Wyne, Jason Rodriguez
+Joined almost 11 years ago via an invitation from Allan G. Missy has invited Brent Jackson, Chris Frees, David Hoang, Jenna Ullrich, and 6 others, Lauren Kelly, Andy Santos-Johnson, Sara Shane, Justin Wyne, Jason Rodriguez

 Nice article.
 It's good to see designers talk about how to run their businesses.
 That's something that's almost never taught in design school (or generally in school), and when it is, it's not taught well.
 Generating clients when you're first starting as a freelancer is a real concern.
 I think most of what this article recommends is good: be active in finding the type of clients you want to work for, don't distract yourself with things that don't matter, focus on the goals at hand (whatever they may be for you.)
 I didn't find the article to be overly smug (though, I get the impression from the comments that some phrasing may have been changed based on feedback.
 You live; you learn.)
 I'm also a big fan of Ramit and can assure everyone that this is not a scam.
 You should check him out.
 Also, to everyone's point that maybe $30K in 6 months doesn't seem like much or enough to live on, please remember that the cost of living for those of us in the Bay area is about 3x of that in San Diego, and people pay accordingly.